vLAR-group/OGC/README.md

 ## OGC: Unsupervised 3D Object Segmentation from Rigid Dynamics of Point Clouds (NeurIPS 2022)
 [Ziyang Song](https://szy-young.github.io/), [Bo Yang](https://yang7879.github.io/)

+### !Updates:

+New contents in the extension of OGC have been included in this repo:
+- [x] Support for Waymo Open dataset.
+- [x] A multi-frame co-segmentation algorithm to leverage multi-frame inputs in testing.
+- [ ] Support for SparseConv & Point Transformer backbones in the object segmentation network.

 ### Overview

 We propose the first unsupervised 3D object segmentation method, learning from dynamic motion patterns in point cloud sequences.